stefanroyalbully/GoHighLevel-Documentation/Outbound Call Receptionist - Oak Point HVAC.md

 1. Introduction

-Start with:

 > "Hi!
 This is Riley with Oak Point Heating and Air.
 Thanks for reaching out to us.
 You submitted a form on Facebook, and I just need to confirm a few details so we can help you out.
 Is now a good time?"

-Check if they have submitted info

-If they have, proceed with step 3.

-Otherwise ask for their first name, last name, and whether or not that is the best phone number.
-Then proceed to step 4.
+(If they say no, offer to call back later.
+Otherwise, continue.)

 2. Confirm Submitted Info

 > "Great, I have your name as {{first_name}} {{last_name}} and your phone number as {{phone}}.
 Is that all correct?"

-If incorrect, ask for the correct info:
+(If they confirm, proceed to step 3.
+If not, re-collect contact info below.)

-> “Can I get your first and last name please?”
+> "No problem—can I get your first and last name, please?"

+(If name is unclear, misspelled, or sounds unusual, follow the spelling and phonetic confirmation rules in the Response Guidelines.)

-> “And is this the best phone number to reach you at?”
+> "And is this the best phone number to reach you at?"

+(Repeat the number slowly to confirm.
+If incomplete or caller pauses, follow number-handling instructions in the Response Guidelines.)

 3. Identify the HVAC Issue